back to top

 Keeping this in mind, suppose you start bidding on a product when it costs a dollar.
 Here, you are actually raising the product’s auction cost by 1¢ (that is the maximum you can raise it with one bid).
 You are charged 60¢ for the bid you’ve placed.
 Now, at present, the product is $1.02 (your bid and the other bidder have raised the cost by 2¢ with those bids).

-You need the product, that is the reason you bid in any case.
+You need the product; that is the reason you bid in any case.
 So you bid once more, and are quickly outbid once more.
-Presently you’ve burned through $1.20 – whether you wind up winning the product or not.
+Presently, you’ve burned through $1.20 – whether you wind up winning the product or not.

-On the off chance that you wind up bidding 10 times, you’ve burned through $6, and raised the cost by 10¢.
+On the off chance that you wind up bidding 10 times, you’ve burned through $6 and raised the cost by 10¢.
 On the off chance that you bid 50 times, you’ve burned through $30 – whether you win the product or not – and raised the cost of the product by 50¢.

 The enormous variable here isn’t knowing when other individuals will quit bidding.
 In a normal sale, there is a constraining variable.
-Individuals will (typically) quit bidding once the cost of the product is more than it’s really worth.
+Individuals will (typically) quit bidding once the cost of the product is more than it’s worth.

 You may like to read – eBay Business Model